-Adam Wooten is an assistant professor in the Translation and Localization Management program and previously taught similar courses at Brigham Young University (BYU), where the Localization Minor he designed has become BYU's fastest-growing minor.
+Adam Wooten is an associate professor in the Translation and Localization Management program and previously taught similar courses at Brigham Young University (BYU), where the Localization Minor he designed has become BYU’s fastest-growing minor.
 With more than 15 years of experience in the language industry, he is an active localization consultant and the former CEO and co-founder of the localization company AccuLing, a partnership with the developers of Fluency translation technology.
 He has experience working in many roles in the language services industry including project manager, marketing executive, translator, and court interpreter.

 A frequent writer and speaker on global business topics, Wooten writes the Word on the Street column for the localization industry’s leading publication, MultiLingual magazine.
 He previously wrote a column for the Deseret News, in which he used humor to teach lessons on international business, language, and technology.
 He is co-founder of Silicon Slopes Localization, an IMUG-style industry networking group in Utah, and speaks at many localization industry events including those organized by LocWorld, TAUS, ATA, and IMUG.